Marcel Salathé, PhD

 He co-founded PlantVillage

-with David Hughes, a platform that has attracted over 650,000 users in the past two years.
+with David Hughes, a platform that has attracted over a million users in the past two years.
 He's also an associate editor of PLOS Computational Biology.

 Marcel has spend a few years in the tech industry as a web app developer.
 In 2014, he was part of the Y Combinator